PaoloTorregroza/assembler-adventures-with-paolinsky/README.md

-# Paolinsky's fantastical adventure in the assembler world
+# Paolinsky's fantastical adventure in the assembly world

-In this repo I will put the different advances that I have in my assembler studies (while they last)
+In this repo I will put the different advances that I have in my assembly studies (while they last)

 ### My setup